wannabet-cc/wannabet/README.md

     - [x] Arbitrators can select a winner or tie
     - [x] Creators can retrieve their funds if their offer expired
   - [ ] Add ens compatibility
+    - [ ] Show primary names when displayed
+    - [ ] Allow user to input names where applicable
+  - [ ] Add Farcaster username compatibility
+    - [ ] Show Farcaster username (over ens name and shorthand address) when displayed
+    - [ ] Allow user to input Farcaster usernames where applicable
+  - [ ] Deploy
+    - [x] Deploy as a cloudflare worker
+    - [ ] Test all flows and transactions
+    - [ ] Set a domain
 - [ ] Farcaster Bot
   - [x] Generate signer
   - [x] Set up webhooks for when a bet is created, accepted, and settled